Hal Block: Firing

 After three years on What's My Line?, Block appeared on three more shows, fully aware these were his last.
 Steve Allen also appeared on these shows, replacing Bennett Cerf who was away on a seven-week lecture tour.
 On Sunday, March 1, 1953, Block appeared on What's My Line? for the last time.
 The March 3, 1953 New York Times announced that Bennett Cerf was "displacing Hal Block" and that Steve Allen, who Fates later wrote "was standing in the wings", would be continuing on the panel.

 Absent Block, What's My Line? continued on as a staple of Sunday night television in America for another 14 years.

 While the firing of Block had the desired effect of toning down the sexual innuendoes, this aspect of the show would still draw occasional criticism.
 In 1957, four years after Block's departure from the show, Hearst columnist Bill Slocum wrote in his column accusing What's My Line? of "the carefully implanted double entendre."
-However, he went on to add, "Nobody on the panel leers since Hal Block left."
+He went on to add, "Nobody on the panel leers since Hal Block left."
 In 1979, the book TV Gameshows proffered the opinion that Block was actually let go from What's My Line? because he "proved too overbearing."